jakob-bagterp/colorist-for-python/docs/reference/custom/text-styling.md

 ---
-title: Style Text with ANSI Escape Codes for Colors and Effects
+title: Style Text with ANSI Escape Codes
 description: The easiest way to apply ANSI escape codes for text and background colors, effects and styling using Colorist for Python.
 This documentation includes code examples.
 tags:
     - Documentation